 Each of these types of parasitic worms are zoonotic in nature.
 This means that the infection can spread between humans to dogs or vice versa.
 Most worms are spread when humans ingest the feces of an infected dog.
 While this may seem improbable, worm eggs can start off as microscopic and contamination typically occurs after handling an infected pet’s feces, such as when picking up after Fido in the park, and then failing to properly wash up.
-Worms can cause a host of annoying and, in some cases, life-threatening issues for both dog and owner.
+Worms can cause a host of annoying and, in some cases, life-threatening issues for both dog and pet parent.
 Weight loss, malnutrition, and gastrointestinal issues are all common signs of an infestation of parasitic worms.

 Now that we’ve got the scary stuff out of the way, the good news is that both cross-contamination and infection are easily preventable.
 Pet parents should practice good personal hygiene after coming into contact with dog feces.
 A thorough handwashing with soap and water is usually good enough to kill off any creepy crawlers or their easily-portable eggs.
 Avoid eating food after handling feces or in areas where dogs frequently potty and be sure to caution young children against playing in these areas as well.

 In addition to hygiene, keeping your pet from coming down with worms in the first place is a sure-fire way to prevent contamination from canine to human.
 There are a variety of worm preventative medicines that can be administered orally on a regular schedule.
 When you take your dog for their regular vet checkup, be sure to ask for an oral de-wormer to be administered.
 Finally, avoid letting your dog interact with strange, stray, or unhygienic animals that may pass along worms or other diseases.
 These strategies will keep both the two and four-legged members of your family happy and healthy.

 The Wormy Bottom Line